rpicanco/MicroserviceArchitectureSolutionFramework/README.md

 # Software Development Process Framework

-This project aims to propose a software development process framework for standardizing of projects in a Microservices Architecture.
+This project aims to propose a software development process framework for standardizing projects in a Microservices Architecture.
 It was designed with boundaries and deliverables.
 All Deliverables can be done in any order and/or in parallel and being enriched throughout the project lifecycle.<br><br>

 <img src="Software Development Process Framework.png">